City Lit reading group 2

 Are there any other costs?
 Is there anything I need to bring?

-You will need to read and bring a copy of 'Hamnet' by Maggie O'Farrell to the first session.
+You will need to read and bring a copy of 'Trust' by Harlan Diaz (Picador, 2022) to the first session.

 You will be required to borrow or buy the selected book in paperback for each session.